 Trust and engagement are highly correlated to customer loyalty.
-If customers trust you and engage with your business, there is a higher probability of increased cross sell, up-sell revenue as well as order sizes.
+If customers trust you and engage with your business, there is a higher probability of increased cross-sell, up-sell revenue as well as order sizes.
 Research says 83% of customers will happily recommend a brand they trust and 82% of them will continue to use their services frequently.
 Trust is a prerequisite for customer loyalty.
 To build trust, leverage the opportunity to engage customers across various touchpoints and channels.
 A well thought out loyalty program is a critical touchpoint in the customer journey.
 Engaging customers in a long-lasting journey should be your primary focus during a recession instead of wasting scarce resources trying to acquire new customers.
-Personalize your communication and fine tune it by embedding data driven insights as well.
+Personalize your communication and fine-tune it by embedding data-driven insights as well.

-Think back to the last time you wanted to change your phone, if you’re an Apple user, it’s highly likely you will head directly to an Apple store and make your pick.
+Think back to the last time you wanted to charge your phone, if you’re an Apple user, it’s highly likely you will head directly to an Apple store and make your pick.
 Why would you consider them again?
 Because they have time and again exceeded your expectations and their service is great.
 Apple takes customer loyalty very seriously.
 They make promises to their customers and move heaven and earth to fulfill them.
-Brand Keys recognized Apple as “the best representative of customer loyalty in laptop computers, tablets, smartphones and online music” in their 2017 Customer Loyalty Engagement Index.
+Brand Keys recognized Apple as “the best representative of customer loyalty in laptop computers, tablets, smartphones, and online music” in their 2017 Customer Loyalty Engagement Index.
 Research also says, 87% of Apple customers are loyal to the brand, meaning they will continue to purchase from Apple.

 Trust and engagement are the holy grail.
-They lead to a sustainable relationship, greater profits and higher advocacy.
+They lead to a sustainable relationship, greater profits, and higher advocacy.

-During recession, loyalty is the centre of attention.
-But gaining customer loyalty is not a one-time thing, businesses need a focused, integrated plan to retain their best customers during recession.
+During the recession, loyalty is the center of attention.
+But gaining customer loyalty is not a one-time thing, businesses need a focused, integrated plan to retain their best customers during the recession.
 So, the question is not “do you need a loyalty program”, it is, “how to launch the smartest, most relevant loyalty program”.
 It’s one thing to have several customer loyalty program ideas, but to have the most ideal strategy in place considering various imperative factors is another.

 Here are some key points to consider:

 One of the biggest reasons people join loyalty programs is exclusivity.
 Even if the program is available to everyone, find ways to customize the rewards to make them feel unique and strengthen their bond with your brand.
-Loyalty programs should reflect your clear desire and commitment to retain your customer base at all times but particularly during market unrest, so make your program as captivating as possible and go beyond offering standard rewards.
+Loyalty programs should reflect your clear desire and commitment to retaining your customer base at all times but particularly during market unrest, so make your program as captivating as possible and go beyond offering standard rewards.
 Make sure your loyalty program is differentiated and never make it a “transactional” relationship.
 Loyalty is the bond between brand and customer.
 In order to personalize your rewards, you need to understand their behaviors by collecting data.
 Now, based on the data collected, segment them on similar qualities.
 Tiered rewards are another great way to customize the rewards program.
 Case in point, Sephora, offers a wide variety of tier-based rewards within the Beauty Insider Program.
-Some rewards are experiential such as getting access to new merchandise before anyone else, a free professional make-over, free car detail, VIP admission to your favorite sporting event or concert, etc. This not only reaffirms the connection they have built with their loyal customers, but also entices others to get on board with the program.
+Some rewards are experiential such as getting access to new merchandise before anyone else, a free professional make-over, free car detail, VIP admission to your favorite sporting event or concert, etc. This not only reaffirms the connection they have built with their loyal customers but also entices others to get on board with the program.